Ewwii-sh/ewwii/docs/src/modules/global.md

 </div>

 <div group="parse_be_float" id="parse_be_float-Description" class="tabcontent"  style="display: block;" >
-Parse the bytes within an inclusive `range` in the BLOB as a `FLOAT` in big-endian byte order.
+Parse the bytes within an exclusive `range` in the BLOB as a `FLOAT` in big-endian byte order.

 * If number of bytes in `range` < number of bytes for `FLOAT`, zeros are padded.